 NAIC staff does not agree with the inclusion of this statement in the IMR definition and has recommended it be completely removed.
 This statement implies that all recognized IMR (whether negative or positive IMR) is a critical component of the financial statements for solvency assessment purposes.
 As previously discussed, neither negative IMR nor positive IMR reflects actual assets or liabilities and including these items in the financial statements as assets/liabilities may present an inaccurate presentation of 1) the assets available to pay claims, as well as 2) the actual obligations of the insurance reporting entity.
 Although the Working Group could decide to retain the current recognition of IMR, discussion on the extent to which negative IMR should be permitted as an admitted asset is a key aspect still pending discussion.
 NAIC staff cautions against including a broad statement in the IMR definition that implies that negative IMR (realized losses) should always be permitted to reflect an admitted asset in the statutory financial statements and that its inclusion provides an appropriate reflection of statutory surplus.

-Specifically, the IMR valuation adjustment more appropriately reflects the impact to statutory surplus from fluctuations in interest rates and therefore provides a more accurate representation of solvency under the NAIC’s statutory framework which often includes amortized cost valuation of fixed income investments and liability valuations with fixed assumptions in accordance with the Accounting Practices and Procedures and Valuation Manual.

 Staff Review Completed by: Julie Gann, NAIC Staff—January 2025